 - Mince garlic.

-- Halve the tomatoes.
+- Halve or quarter the tomatoes.

 - Preheat a large skillet over medium-high heat.

-Season the chicken really well on all sides with Italian seasoning, black pepper, onion powder, and garlic powder, plus about 2 teaspoons of salt.
-Add a drizzle of olive oil, then add in the chicken.
-You may need to cook in batches to avoid overcrowding the pan.
+Season the chicken really well on all sides with Italian seasoning, black pepper, onion powder, and garlic powder, plus kosher salt.

-Cook until the chicken is golden brown on both sides and cooked all the way through, until it reaches an internal temperature of at least 165°F, about 4-5 minutes per side depending on the thickness of the chicken.
-Remove from the skillet and set aside.
+Cook until the chicken is golden brown on both sides and cooked all the way through, until it reaches an internal temperature of at least 165°F using an instant-read thermometer.
+(Image 2)

-Reduce to medium heat, and add more olive oil, onions, garlic, optional red pepper flakes, and a pinch of salt.
 Cook until softened and translucent, about 5-7 minutes, scraping the bottom of the pan with a wooden spoon to get any brown bits and prevent garlic from burning.
+(Image 3)

 Simmer the tomato mixture for 5-7 minutes, until they have begun to soften and release their juices.
+(Image 5)

 Now, add back the cooked chicken to the skillet.
 Cover, and simmer for 3-5 minutes to warm the chicken through.
+(Image 6)

 Garnish with more fresh basil and freshly grated parmesan cheese if desired.
+(Image 7)

-✨Tips & tricks
+✨Tips & Tricks

-- Use fresh, high quality ingredients.
+- Use fresh, high-quality ingredients.
 Whenever possible, use the freshest ingredients you can find!
 Since there are so few ingredients in this recipe, we like to make them all count.

 - Don't overcook the chicken.
 Once the chicken reaches 165°F, remove it from the skillet.
 This will help ensure the chicken stays juicy and doesn't dry out.